The Language of Yoga

 THE ESSENTIAL ANATOMY

 The gluteal family is composed of the gluteus maximus, gluteus medius, and gluteus minimus.
-When the glutes and hamstrings engage—particularly the lower fibers of the gluteal msucles near the hamstring insertion—they extend the hip-joint.
+When the glutes and hamstrings engage—particularly the lower fibers of the gluteal muscles near the hamstring insertion—they extend the hip-joint.
 This motion initiates all backbends and helps keep the pelvis and spine congruous.
 Gluteal engagement also helps fire the paraspinal muscles and stabilizes the sacro-illiac joint—both of which facilitate pelvic and spinal balance in backbends.

 But, let’s answer the question with a little more nuance since some backbends are enhanced by gluteal engagement and others are not.
 Prone backbends like Locust Pose and Cobra Pose probably don’t benefit as much from gluteal contraction because the weight of the pelvis rests on the floor during these postures.
 This means that you don’t need gluteal strength to lift the pelvis because it’s not moving in the posture; you also don’t need the stabilization that the glutes provide because the pelvis is supported by the floor.